Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-Result-YCSB-YugaByteDB.md

 Important implications of this:
 * Bexhoma does neither start nor stop the DBMS.
+* There can only be one DBMS in the cluster at the same time.
 * Bexhoma does not know what resides inside of the database.
 * Bexhoma still can monitor all components of the experiment, including the DBMS itself.